 - If you can find good quality French ham, by all means use it instead of the bacon.
 Probably about 4 slices will do.

-You don't need much with this hearty, creamy baked pasta dish, but you might want to start with a salad.
+You don't need much with this hearty, creamy pasta with bacon, but you might want to start with a salad.

 - A Fennel Apple Salad would be the perfect winter vibe and provide some great crunch for a contrasting texture.